-While we have much to celebrate, we are old enough now to see with great clarity the difference between doing things 'pretty well' as we are now, and the program of unique and undeniable excellence we have set out to become.
-With feet firmly planted on our foundation, we have new and continued really hard work to do together.
-We must develop a strategic plan to guide us in our next important years clearly addressing sustainability in our mission, structure, systems and funding; we must pay attention to the climate in our society and understand and expertly address the effects of trauma, crisis, and violence on the well-being of our children and their ability to learn; we must continue to provide what staff members need to sustain their deeply passionate commitment to this work; we must listen to our parents and creatively and consistently embrace all aspects of our work with our families who have so very much to offer; we must address issues of equity in education; we must open our school spaces and our hearts and have hard conversations to deepen understandings of ourselves and our community; we must listen; we must, absolutely must, establish a strong donor base and raise money to fund programs so critical to our success.
+As we concluded the 2017-2018 year, our seventh year, we likened the stage of our school to that of a child completing the first plane of development; the profound explosion of growth in the first three years and then the tenacious building of internal systems, teams and individual skills over the next three to four years have lain a strong foundation for our young school.
+We remain the first and only AMI Recognized Public Montessori School in the Midwest.
+Again, during a year when proficiency scores remained relatively static statewide in Minnesota, or continued to trend downward in the traditional district, Cornerstone's proficiency scores increased, especially among children who are typically underserved.
+Much intention went into the search for a new Head of School and an expanded administrative team to support our next stages of growth, namely developing a strategic plan to clearly address sustainability of our mission, structure, systems and funding.
+We must continue to pay attention to the climate in our society and understand and expertly address the effects of trauma, crisis, and violence on the well-being of our children and their ability to learn; we must continue to provide what staff members need to sustain their deeply passionate commitment to this work; we must listen to our parents and creatively and consistently embrace all aspects of our work with our families who have so very much to offer; we must address issues of equity in education; we must open our school spaces and our hearts and have hard conversations to deepen understandings of ourselves and our community; we must listen; we must establish a strong donor base to fund programs so critical to our success.
 The sustainability of Cornerstone depends on our ability to attend to these details.

-Again, this year, we are renewed and energized for the immensity of this work by the realization that our mission of providing high-quality, rigorous, authentic Montessori education in the public setting is a reality that parents, staff, and most importantly, the children experience in the exceptionality of the education at Cornerstone.
-We look forward to sharing our continued growth towards our mission with you in the 2017-2018 Annual Report.
+We remain energized for this work by the realization that our mission of providing high-quality, rigorous, authentic Montessori education in the public setting is a reality that parents, staff, and most importantly, the children experience in the exceptionality of the education at Cornerstone.
+Our efforts are bolstered by the vision and expertise of our new Head of School, expanded administration, and the steadfast commitment of a deeply talented staff.
+We look forward to sharing our continued growth towards our mission with you in the 2018-2019 Annual Report.